ariffero/RCTutils/README.md

 - `python3 rct.py config_rct.json`
 - Separate .csv files are saved for each period if you have more than one period in the configuration file

+## Calculate and upload mu/INEL rate to RCT
+The scritps needed and the example configuration files can be found under `INEL_Mu`.
+- `python3 inel_mu_calculation.py mu_inel.json`
+- `python3 uploading.py upload.json`